This section discusses internal locking; that is, locking

 involves no other programs.
 External locking occurs when the

 server and other programs lock

 among themselves which program can access the tables at which

-simultaneous write access by multiple sessions, making them
+tables to support simultaneous write access by multiple

 Table locking in MySQL is deadlock-free for storage engines that use table-level locking.
 Deadlock avoidance is managed by always requesting all needed locks at once at the beginning of a query and always locking the tables in the same order.